 7. Give yourself shorter deadlines

-8. Tidy your workspace
+8. Tidy up your workspace

 A cluttered desk could mean a disorderly life.
 And if you’re guilty of a messy desk, you probably waste at least 10 minutes a day searching for your diary, notepad or (even worse) that confidential document.
-By creating an organised environment, though, you will be able to find items easier and concentrate more on your day-to-day tasks.
+By creating an organized environment, though, you will be able to find items easier and concentrate more on your day-to-day tasks.

 9. Be comfortable